nathanfredericks/bank-import/README.md

 # bank-import

-Import transactions from BMO, Tangerine, Manulife Bank and Rogers Bank to YNAB.
+Import account balances and transactions from BMO, Rogers Bank and NBDB to YNAB